leopardrobotics/leopardrobotics.github.io/FTC.md

 and todo list management.
 It is the primary source of communication and management for the club.

-There are different "teams" in Basecamp, one called "Leopard Robotics HQ", one called "FTC Mentors", and one for each Team we have.
+There are different "teams" in Basecamp, one called "Leopard Robotics HQ", one called "Club Mentors & Coaches", and one for each Team we have.
 We can also create separate "Projects" as needed.

 Basecamp includes both a website as well as mobile clients for all smart phones.
 You can receive emails for all updates, or you can quiet things down.
 Basecamp help site provides most details.

 ## How are the finances going to work?
 How will we collect fees?

 The Leopard Robotics Club operates as a Student Activity Account through Lake Middle School.
 Gifts and donations are tax deductible.
 We try to budget approximately $3,000 per team per year, $4,000 for rookie teams.
 Additionally, we target another 25% for common purchase items such as the game field or club-wide events.

 Participation fees are collected at Lake Middle School along with the Behavior Contract distributed to participants after they sign up.

 ## Roughly, when are the competitions going to be?

 Qualifying competitions begin in October and extend through early February.
 Typically, FTC teams participate in one or two qualifying competitions before moving on to State/Regional championships from December through March.
 Super-Regional and World Championships take place in February to March, and April respectively.
 The schedule is found [here](https://www.firstinspires.org/robotics/ftc/season-timeline)

 # Questions for Sponsors

 ## Can we accept gifts from sponsors?
 Will it be tax deductible?

-Gifts can be issued to Lake Middle School for the purpose of the robotics club.
+Gifts can be issued to Lake Middle School for the purpose of the Robotics Club.
 Gifts are subject to school Board approval.
 All gifts are tax deductible.
 If you are interested in providing a gift, please contact info@leopardrobotics.club.

 [first]: https://www.firstinspires.org
 [tc]: https://www.firstinspires.org/robotics/ftc